DepositsTeam/deposits-md/add_card_UI.md

-# Deposits Save Card UI
+# Deposits Payout Save Card UI

-## _How to implement save card UI on web/mobile
+## _How to implement save card UI on web/mobile for cards that funds are pushed to

 baseUrl for the Deposits API in sandbox